Nolim Films by Carrefour

 Role: UX Designer.
 Platforms: iOS, Android, Responsive web.

 One of the largest projects I’ve worked on, Carrefour wanted us to design and build an online movie and TV service, allowing their customers to stream and download thousands of hours of content to their PC, Smartphone or Tablet.
+It was a fantastic opportunity to build such a large service in house from scratch.

 After our initial discovery period, we followed the Agile methodology, working closely with the client and our in house development team to design and build each of the features for our MVP.
-We tried to eliminate waste by designing components, similar to the Atomic framework, allowing the designers and developers to reuse the same components in different ways across the product.
+We tried to eliminate waste by designing components, similar to the Atomic framework, allowing the designers and developers to reuse the same templates, components and atoms in different ways across the product.

 Designing for various user scenarios